When you first start accepting payments as a business, it’s worth familiarising yourself with a few of the payment terms.

 The authorisation makes sure there are enough funds in the issuing bank to send the amount.
 Once the payment is authorised, the funds are sent from the customer bank account to the credit card provider - this process usually only takes a couple of seconds.

-Once the credit card provider holds the funds, it kickstarts the next part of the process: settlement.
+Once the credit card provider holds the funds, it kickstarts the next part of the process called settlement.
 Visa or Mastercard sends the payment to your merchant account, which is a process that can take a few days depending on the network and currency used.

 An online payment processor works just like a physical payment processor, but instead operates online.
 The payment processor acts as a third party to process your online payment - think of it as the middle man between your business account and your customer’s account.